KasperTL/elevator_go/README.md

 The code is written in Go language to communicate between the network and modules.
 The network is peer-to-peer and uses UDP for node connection.
 The system consists of modules Assigner, ElevatorDriver, Network, WorldView.

-## Assigner
+## OrderDispatcher

-This module assigns orders using a [cost function](https://github.com/TTK4145/Project-resources/tree/master/cost_fns#alternative-2-reassigning-all-requests) provided (reassigning all requests).
+This module assigns orders using the [cost function](https://github.com/TTK4145/Project-resources/tree/master/cost_fns#alternative-2-reassigning-all-requests) (reassigning all requests) provided.

-### assigner.go
+### dispatcher.go
 The main assignment logic.
 On every update from WorldView it:
 - Builds an input for the HRA executable containing:
   - All confirmed hall orders